bitovi/academy/src/web-components/10-custom-events/custom-events.md

 <img src="../static/img/web-components/bt-display-vehicle.gif"
   style="border: solid 1px black; max-width: 100%;"
-  title="Selecting a marker displays the vehicle associated with that marker." />
+  alt="Selecting a marker displays the vehicle associated with that marker." />

 ## How to Solve This Problem